WooCommerce slow? The 7 real causes and what actually helps

 Unspectacular, but on product pages often half the page weight: 2 MB JPEGs at 4000 px displayed as 300 px thumbnails.

 Here's the uncomfortable truth no caching-plugin vendor tells you: page caching only goes so far with WooCommerce.
-Cart, checkout, and logged-in users must never be served from cache — exactly the pages where buying happens.
+Cart, checkout, and logged-in users must never be served from cache, which is exactly the pages where buying happens.
 And WooCommerce's "cart fragments" AJAX bypasses the cache once more on every page.

 Cause 6: Theme and page builders carry dead weight

-Multipurpose themes and page builders (Elementor, Divi & co.) are convenient — and expensive in load time: huge DOM trees, global CSS/JS on every page, nested render chains.
+Multipurpose themes and page builders (Elementor, Divi & co.) are convenient, but expensive in load time: huge DOM trees, global CSS/JS on every page, nested render chains.
 A PSI audit shows it as "Reduce unused CSS/JS" and "Avoid excessive DOM size".

 Cause 7: You've hit the architecture limit